 Exercise Toys: Top 25 All-Time Active Toys for Kids

 Everyone remembers their favorite toys from when they were young.
-Some toys become popular for generations, while others leave a small mark along an ever growing timeline of toy history that spans all types of sports and games.
-Whether short lived or long standing, the toys we had the most fun with seem to embed themselves in our memories.
-Also depending on the taste of the kids, some kids ride wild, so they prefer dirt bikes or so.
+Some toys become popular for generations, while others leave a small mark along an ever-growing timeline of toy history that spans all types of sports and games.
+Whether short-lived or long-standing, the toys we had the most fun with seem to embed themselves in our memories.
+Also, depending on the taste of the kids, some kids ride wild, so they prefer dirt bikes or similar toys.

 Many of these beloved toys involved some form of physical activity such as running, jumping, throwing and the like.
 Some might argue that the best toys are exercise products you can actively play with, and we share that opinion.
-That being said, here is our list of Exercise Toys: The Top 25 All-Time Active Toys for Kids and Adults.
+That being said, here is our list of exercise toys from My Kid Needs That (now BornCute) : The Top 25 All-Time Active Toys for Kids and Adults.